22Neves/devsite-docs/guides/snippets/credentials/credentials.en.md

 ## Get credentials

 Mercado Pago credentials are created from a Mercado Pago application.
-That is, they are directly linked to the :toolTipComponent[application]{link="/developers/es/docs/your-integrations/application-details" linkText="Application details" content="Entity registered in Mercado Pago that acts as an identifier to manage your integrations.
-For more information, see the documentation:"} that you created through Your integrations.
+That is, they are directly linked to the :toolTipComponent[application]{link="/developers/en/docs/application-details" linkText="Application details" content="Entity registered in Mercado Pago that acts as an identifier for managing your integrations.
+For more information, access the link below."} that you created through Your integrations.

 Below, learn how to get the credentials.